wllmtrng/slack-mcp-server/README.md

 - **Parameters:**
   - `channel_id` (string, required): ID of the channel in format `Cxxxxxxxxxx` or its name starting with `#...` or `@...` aka `#general` or `@username_dm`.
   - `thread_ts` (string, optional): Unique identifier of either a thread’s parent message or a message in the thread_ts must be the timestamp in format `1234567890.123456` of an existing message with 0 or more replies.
 Optional, if not provided the message will be added to the channel itself, otherwise it will be added to the thread.
-  - `text` (string, required): Text of the message to be added to the conversation.
-Must be a non-empty string.
+  - `payload` (string, required): Message payload in specified content_type format.
+Example: 'Hello, world!' for text/plain or '# Hello, world!' for text/markdown.
+  - `content_type` (string, default: "text/markdown"): Content type of the message.
+Default is 'text/markdown'.
+Allowed values: 'text/markdown', 'text/plain'.

 ### 4. conversations_search_messages
 Search messages in a public channel, private channel, or direct message (DM, or IM) conversation using filters.
 All filters are optional, if not provided then search_query is required.